 Currently the MPUD service boundary splits the site, with the town-side half of the property within the district.
 The boundary is expected to expand to encompass the whole site in the near future as the County and MPUD complete a 2021 Municipal Service review, but there is significant potential for the preservation of open space on the "exterior" half - an important contributor to the quality of life in Mariposa and it's identity within the foothills region.
-Previous subdivision development proposals used the current zoning of single family parcels not less that 9,000 sq/ ft, and blanketed the entire parcel with homes - a members looking for housing that is well-connected to downtown Mariposa's existing infrastructure, community services, and school district facilities.
+Previous subdivision development proposals used the current zoning of single family parcels not less that 9,000 sq/ ft, and blanketed the entire parcel with homes - a project that would be both excessively costly and destructive of the site's rolling topography and ability to anchor the southern end of town with expansive open space.
+As an alternative proposal, working with the property owners, the IMHS puts forth a vision for clustered development adjacent to the existing urban fabric, and sets aside the stunning ridgeline, woodlands, and trail connections to the adjacent Stockton Creek Preserve.